Portuguese Air Force: Recent

-The end of the Cold War caused the Portuguese Air Force to accompany the shift of the focus of the Portuguese Armed Forces from a conventional war in Europe against the Warsaw Pact forces to the international peace enforcement missions.
+The end of the Cold War caused the FAP to accompany the shift of the focus of the Portuguese Armed Forces from a conventional war in Europe against the Warsaw Pact forces to the international peace enforcement missions.
 The FAP started to participate in a number of missions by itself or in support of missions led by the Army and the Navy.
-Most of these missions have been carried away under the scope of the United Nations, NATO, the European Union and the former-WEO.
+Most of these missions have been carried away under the scope of the United Nations, NATO, the European Union and the former-Western European Union.
 Recent FAP international operations include the NATO Assurance Measures Romania, the Baltic Air Policing, the Icelandic Air Policing, the Operation Active Endeavour, the Operation Atalanta and the Operation Sea Guardian.

 Besides the multilateral missions, FAP also participated in national unilateral military operations abroad, including those carried out in Angola (1992) and in Guinea-Bissau (1998).

-With the end of the Cold War, the Portuguese Air Force suffered new changes, aiming at the rationalising its forces.
+With the end of the Cold War, the FAP saw new changes, aiming at the rationalising its forces.
 This included the deactivation of some air bases - including Tancos (transferred to the Army), São Jacinto (becoming a civilian airfield) and Ota (becoming the Military and Technical Training Center of the Air Force) -, the transfer of the Paratroopers to the Army and the privatization of the OGMA aircraft workshops.
 The 1990s also saw the FAP ceasing to have the exclusivity of the military air activities in Portugal, with the activation of the Navy's Helicopter Squadron and the creation of the Army Light Aviation Group (that ended by never becoming operational).

-In 1993, the Air Force received 50 Dassault/Dornier Alpha Jet, which replaced the remaining Fiat G.91 in the close air support role and the Cessna T-37 in the advanced training role.
+In 1993, the Air Force received 50 Dassault/Dornier Alpha Jet, which replaced the remaining Fiat G.91s in the close air support role and the Cessna T-37 in the advanced training role.
 In 1994, FAP finally received the first General Dynamics F-16 fighters, with them regaining an effective air defense capacity.
 A second batch of F-16 would be received in 1998.
 The F-16 gradually replaced the A-7P Corsair II, initially in the air defense role (transitorily assumed by these in the 1980s) and later also in the ground attack role, with the last Portuguese Corsair II aircraft being retired in 1999.